jasonlewis/oauth2-server-redis/readme.md

 This storage adapter uses [Predis](https://github.com/nrk/predis) as an interface to Redis.
 Make sure you have Redis installed on your machine to use this adapter.

-You must get a new instance of the Predis client that is injected into the storage adapater.
+To begin you must new up and instance of the Predis client.

 ```php
 $redis = new Predis\Client;